Superposition in Graph Neural Networks: Effects of Model Width and Graph Topology

 \subsection{Topology‑induced superposition}

-We train 3‑layer \textsc{GCN}, \textsc{GIN}, and \textsc{GATv2} models (16 channels per layer), apply a global $\mathsf{mean}$ pool followed by a ReLU, and fit a two‑logit readout $(y_A,y_B)$.
+On \textsc{CONJUNCTION} we train 3‑layer \textsc{GCN}, \textsc{GIN}, and \textsc{GATv2} models (16 channels per layer), apply a global $\mathsf{mean}$ pool followed by a ReLU, and fit a two‑logit readout $(y_A,y_B)$.
 For each architecture we repeat training over 250 seeds.
-We study two feature families: (i) \emph{node‑level probes} $\mathsf{Inside}(C_\ell)$ on the last pre‑pooling layer, and (ii) \emph{graph‑level probes} $\mathsf{Has}(C_\ell)$ on the post‑pooling representation.
+We use probes to study two feature families: (i) \emph{node‑level} $\mathsf{Inside}_\ell(i)$ on the last pre‑pooling layer, which activates if node $i$ is part of an $\ell$-cycle, and (ii) \emph{graph‑level} $\mathsf{Has}_\ell(G)$ on the post‑pooling representation, which activates if the graph $G$ contains any $\ell$-cycle.

 \textbf{Despite $d\!\gg\!k$, superposition remains large.} With $k{=}4$ motifs and width $d{=}16$, independent axes would yield $\text{SI}\!\approx\!1$ and $\text{WNO}\!\approx\!0$.
 Instead, Fig.~\ref{fig:conj-si-wno} shows clusters at $\text{SI}\!>\!1$ and $\text{WNO}\!\gg\!0$, i.e., above random overlap.
 In most runs, at least one motif pair has $|\cos|>0.9$ (Table~\ref{tab:cos-0p9}), most often $(C_3,C_4)$ or $(C_5,C_6)$; in rare cases ($\sim$1\% in \textsc{GIN}) all four are nearly collinear, consistent with an emergent lever of 'cycleness'.
 High accuracy can still be achieved, suggesting that the pooling / reading takes advantage of residual multicoordinate structure or magnitude even when node‑level directions coalesce.